 Planning Your Curriculum

-The department requires that you take one of two courses in each of the Physiological Processes, Social-Developmental Processes, Learning Processes, and Individual Processes groups to provide you with a broad background in psychology.
-For those students considering graduate school, the department recommends additional selections from these eight courses.
+The psychology major requires one of two courses in each of the physiological processes, social-developmental processes, learning processes, and individual processes groups to provide you with a broad foundation in the discipline.
+For those students considering graduate school in psychology, we recommend additional selections from these eight courses.
 Here are several suggestions for selecting among courses:

-- Obtain more information about the course by visiting the professor who teaches it.
+- Obtain more information about the course by visiting its professor

-- Ask other students about the reputation of the course.
+- Ask other students about the content and reputation of the course

-If you have a particular interest in psychology, take an elective that will allow you to explore that interest.
-For example, you might want to take Industrial/Organizational Psychology if you are interested in combining a psychology and business career, Cognitive Psychology if you're interested in higher cognitive processes in humans, or such graduate programs as Cognitive Science or Neuroscience.
+If you have a particular interest in psychology, then take an elective that will allow you to explore that interest.
+For example, you might want to take Industrial/Organizational Psychology if you are interested in combining a psychology and business career; Cognitive Psychology if you're interested in higher cognitive processes in human, or such graduate programs as Cognitive Science or Neuroscience.